getodk/docs/docs/central-datasets.rst

 Build a form that creates new Entities
 --------------------------------------

-You’ll start by building a Form that creates new Entities in a Dataset called trees.
-When you publish this Form, a trees Dataset will be created for you.
-When a Submission to this form is approved, an entity will be created in the `trees` dataset from data in the Submission.
+You’ll start by building a Form that creates new Entities in a Dataset called ``trees``.
+When you publish this Form, a ``trees`` Dataset will be created for you.
+When a Submission to this form is approved, an entity will be created in the ``trees`` Dataset from data in the Submission.
 These types of Forms are often referred to as registration, enrollment, intake or discovery forms.

 In this current release, you will start building your form in XLSForm and make some modifications to it in XML before upload.
 In the future, you will be able to define your Entities-related forms entirely in XLSForm.